New to St. Timothy?

 What about my children?

 You’re very welcome to keep your children with you for the whole service.
-At the 10 am Sunday service, children can join our Church School.
-Classes are provided for children aged??? from September to June each year.
-We provide nursery care for toddlers and infants all year round.
-In the summer months a craft table is set up in the baptistry where children can work on projects related to the theme of the worship.
+At the 10 am Sunday service from September to June, children can join our Church School.
+We hope to again provide nursery care for toddlers and infants starting in September.
+A craft table is set up in the baptistry (open area on the left of the pews) which children are welcome to use.

 Are you a welcoming congregation?

-St. Timothy’s welcomes celebrates all people in its life regardless of gender, gender identity, sexual orientation, or marital status.
-We proud supporters of the Anglican presence in the annual Pride Parade.
+St. Timothy’s welcomes all people regardless of gender, gender identity, sexual orientation, or marital status.
+We are proud supporters of the Anglican presence in the annual Pride Parade.

 How will I know what to do?

-You might be wondering when you should do what: kneel, sit, stand, say “Amen.”
+You might be wondering when you should do: kneel, sit, stand and/or say “Amen.”
 As a general rule, we sit to listen, stand to sing or proclaim, and pray.
 Just relax and follow what others are doing.
-But all rules are made to be broken – if you find it more comfortable to remain seated, or prefer to kneel, the choice is yours.
-We sing at many points in the 11 am Sunday service, led by our beautiful choir.
+If you find it more comfortable to remain seated, or prefer to kneel, the choice is yours.
+We sing at many points in the 10 am Sunday service, led by our beautiful choir.
 Don’t worry if you don’t know the tune or you don’t feel comfortable joining in – you won’t be the only one not singing.
 If you feel lost, don’t hesitate to ask someone for help.
-We were all new once!

 Do I have to put money in the collection plate?

 We take a collection during the service to support our ongoing mission and ministry.
 Making a financial contribution is completely voluntary.
 If you would like to contribute, you can use one of the envelopes for visitors which you’ll find in your pew, or you can put your contribution straight into the plate.
 A tax receipt is issued for all donations over $20.

 Can I receive Holy Communion?
 What do I do?